ARE Member:

 The Company

-GadgetroniX is a leading distributor of globally renowned solar, water, security & surveillance, and communication equipment in Tanzania.
-Working with a team of highly competent staff including over 70 expert technicians employed full-time, a group of electrical/mechanical engineers, and quantity surveyors, has enabled GadgetroniX to specialise in an array of areas including communication, energy systems, water systems, electric vehicles, mobile signal boosters, networking, and security & surveillance systems.
+GadgetroniX is a leading distributor and installer of solar, water, security & surveillance, and communication equipment in Tanzania.
+With over 70 full-time expert technicians, supported by electrical and mechanical engineers and quantity surveyors, the company specialises in energy systems, water systems, electric vehicles, mobile signal boosters, networking, and security & surveillance solutions.

 The Challenge